Idiopathic short stature; Non-growth hormone deficient short stature

 Your health care provider will go over your child's growth chart with you.
 A child with short stature's height is:

-Your child's health care provider checks how your child is growing at regular checkups.
+Your child's provider checks how your child is growing at regular checkups.
 The provider will:

 There are many reasons why your child has short stature.

-Sometimes short stature may be a symptom of a medical condition, such as:
+Sometimes, short stature may be a symptom of a medical condition.

 Bone or skeletal disorders, such as: